-The physical interface of the CryptoServer consists of a ribbon cable consisting of 30 leads that connect to 18 internal signals (see Figure 1).
+The physical interface of the CryptoServer consists of 19 printed circuit board tracks, embedded inside the printed circuit board (PCB) and passing the cryptographic boundary to the outer world (see Figure 1).
 The device provides the following physical ports on these tracks:

-- Power input (including operational power input and backup power input). - An External Erase button, which acts as a control input and can be used to zeroize all security relevant information inside the module. - External communication ports (PCIe and USB) that are used for data input, data output, control input and status output:
+- Power input (including operational power input and backup power input). - An External Erase button, which acts as a control input and can be used to zeroize all security relevant information inside the module. - An LED indicating that the External Erase Button is pressed, - External communication ports (PCIe and USB) that are used for data input, data output, control input and status output:

-To enable communication with a host, the encapsulated cryptographic module is mounted on a carrier card which supports a PCIe interface and two USB interfaces.
+To enable communication with a host, the CryptoServer supports a PCIe interface and two USB interfaces.
 All requests for services are sent over the PCIe interface.
 The first USB interface is used for status output only.
 The second USB interface is not used in FIPS mode.
 All Critical Security Parameters (CSPs) are input and output over the services that are offered over the PCIe interface.
 In particular, CSPs are entered and output only in a wrapped form: All command and response data (except for status requests) to and from the CryptoServer are AES CBC encrypted and AES CMAC authenticated by the Secure Messaging layer.
 For details, see previous subsection 2.3 "Secure Messaging for Secure Communication with the CryptoServer".